Lori Roman, CEO

 Lt.
 Col. Allen West, Executive Director

 Lt.
-Col. Allen West (ret.) is the Executive Director of the American Constitutional Rights Union and ACRU Action Fund.
-He is a constitutional conservative, combat veteran, and former member of the U.S. Congress.
+Col. Allen West (ret.) is a constitutional conservative, combat veteran, and former member of the U.S. Congress.
+He is the executive director of the American Constitutional Rights Union, ACRU Action Fund and ACRU’s Committee to Support and Defend.

 Lt.
 Col. West is the third of four generations of military servicemen in his family.
 During his 22-year career in the U.S. Army, Lieutenant Colonel West served in several combat zones and received many honors, including a Bronze Star, three Meritorious Service Medals, three Army Commendation Medals, one with valor device, and a Valorous Unit Award.
 In 1993, he was named the US Army ROTC Instructor of the Year.
 He is also a former commissioned officer in the Texas State Guard.